 An abstract is a concise and accurate summary of your research work.
 It tells the readers the overall purpose of the research paper.
-It is usually about 150-300 words long and cover the following information:
+It is usually about 150-300 words long and covers the following information:

-Therefore, keep this information in mind and should include it in your dissertation abstract.
+Therefore, keep this information in mind and include it in your dissertation abstract.
 Also, it is preferable to write it last after the whole research is done.
 Otherwise, you will end up writing and rewriting the abstract multiple times.

 However, some students or researchers prefer to write it first because it provides a framework for dissertation writing.

 This section lists all the chapters and headings that you use in the dissertation.
 This section guides the readers to navigate the document easily and gives an overview of the structure.

 However, only write the most useful headings and main parts of the dissertation in this section.
 You can also automatically create the table of contents in Word.